 - Fresh scent: To get rid of odors in your clothes, hang them over a bathtub filled with hot water and vinegar.
 You can also put your smelly laundry in the washing machine for a short cycle with a half cup of vinegar: if they are soiled, this won’t remove the dirt, but it will get rid of the smell.

 This text was translated from German to English by Christie Sacco.
-You can find the original here: Essig für die Wäsche: 7 Anwendungen für das Hausmittel** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Essig für die Wäsche: 7 Anwendungen für das Hausmittel** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?